ickc/archer2-AMPP-2025-07-29/README.md

-* Collective exercises and solutions are in https://github.com/EPCCed/archer2-AMPP-2025-07-29/raw/main/exercises/collective.tar (instructions are included in comments at the top of each file
+* Collective exercises and solutions are in https://github.com/EPCCed/archer2-AMPP-2025-07-29/raw/main/exercises/collective.tar (instructions are included in comments at the top of each file).

 <h4>Day 2</h4>